katcipis/katcipis.github.io/_drafts/restless-restfull.md

 network-based communication
 ```

 Again...oh the irony =/.
-Want a good example of tradeoffs made on REST ?
+Want a good example of trade-offs made on REST ?

 ```
 The trade-off, though, is that a uniform interface degrades efficiency,